Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Halting Slash**: As an action, you can swing _Stridebreaker_ around you.
 All creatures within 5 feet of you must succeed a dexterity saving throw (DC: 10 + dex/str + proficiency bonus) or be knocked prone and take damage equal to this weapons damage.
 Once this ability is used, it cannot be used again until 30 seconds pass.

-**Heroic Gait**: Whenever you deal physical damage to creatures, you gian +5 feet movement speed and agility until the end of your turn.
+**Heroic Gait**: Whenever you deal physical damage to creatures, you gain +5 feet movement speed and agility until the end of your turn.

 **Haste**: The cooldown of your items and runes are reduced with 6 seconds.